cruchet/teensy_FrequencySmearing/README.md

 Detailed desrciption of all the functions can be found in the [complete documentation](Teensy_HI_Simulator_Documentation.pdf).

 ## Limitations, improvements and future work
-While the basic task is operational, a lot of improvement can be brought to the project in order to reach a usable demonstrator.
-This concerns mostly operation flexibility and user interface but the algorithm can also be refined with for instance the use of assymetrical auditory filters, as suggested in [1](#references).
+While the basic task is operational, a lot of improvements can be brought to the project in order to reach a usable demonstrator.
+This concerns mostly operation flexibility and user interface but the algorithm can also be refined with for instance the use of asymetrical auditory filters, as suggested in [1](#references).
-At this point the remaining task to be done are:
+At this point the remaining tasks to be done are:
 - [ ] **Possibility to change smearing coefficient in-line**: This implies an important restructuring of the way smearing matrices are compiled.
 Now, only one is compiled according to constant parameters defined in `constant.h`.
 This approach was taken to solve memory issues, however it would be possible to compile several matrices and alterable parameters.

 - [ ] **Implement more different window lengths to investigate effect of frequency resolution**: In the MATLAB off-line tests, frequency resolution have an important impact on the influence of the algorithm.
 To adjust this parameter, more hann windows need to be implemented (currently, only a frame length of 256 samples is possible) and potentially more smearing matrices.
-The FFT/IFFT function also have a limited number of available frame lengths (16, 32, 64, 128, 256, 512, 1024, 2048 according to this [thread](https://forum.pjrc.com/threads/35277-arm_math-h-and-the-FFT-audio-blocks)).
+The FFT/IFFT functions also have a limited number of available frame lengths (16, 32, 64, 128, 256, 512, 1024, 2048 according to this [thread](https://forum.pjrc.com/threads/35277-arm_math-h-and-the-FFT-audio-blocks)).

-- [ ] **Record audio samples for further analysis**: It would allow to caracterize the performance of the embeded algortihm in a more rigorous way.
+- [ ] **Record audio samples for further analysis**: It would allow to characterize the performance of the embedded algorithm in a more rigorous way.

-- [ ] **Add adjustable low-pass filter**: Loss of high frequency sensitivity is also an effect of hearing impairement that could be implemented in the simulator.
+- [ ] **Add adjustable low-pass filter**: Loss of high frequency sensitivity is also an effect of hearing impairment that could be implemented in the simulator.
 Note that as the sampling frequency is lowered to 16kHz, the audio input is already low-pass filtered at 8kHz.

 - [ ] **Implement asymmetrical broadening**: Bear and Moore [1](#references) describe that most subjects with cochlear hearing loss have the lower branch of their auditory filter broader than the upper branch.
 They also showed that a broader lower branch have greater effect on speech intelligibility.
 Therefore, being able to implement asymmetrical broadening would simulate in a more realistic way hearing loss and would also probably increase the effects of the algorithm.

-- [ ] **Implement stereo processing**: Even if that represent a big step in the developpement and would maybe require two devices running in parallel, stereo processing would be closer to real hearing impairement and allow a more immersive experience for the subjects.
+- [ ] **Implement stereo processing**: Even if that represent a big step in the developpement and would maybe require two devices running in parallel, stereo processing would be closer to real hearing impairment and allow a more immersive experience for the subjects.

 - [ ] **Improve hardware packaging and user interface**: A final demonstration kit would ideally be integrated into headphones and have a simple and flexible user interface to modify parameters as output level, cut-off frequency of the low-pass filter, smearing coefficient, etc. It could also be possible to have a third party (or some automatic sequence in the programm) that modifies these parameters independently of the user's will.